rahulnagurtha/Nutrition/Content.md

 |   | Vitamin B12 |  |  | Selenium |
 |   | Vitamin C |  |  | Zinc |
 | **Roles in bodily functions:** | • Chemical Reactions, Body Structure, Hormones |   | **Roles in bodily functions:** | • Body structure<br>• Work with proteins in chemical reactions<br>• Nerve transduction and muscle contraction |

+# Carbohydrates

+* Composed of C, H, O
+* Body's Main Energy Source.
+There are main types of carbohydrates:
+    * **Sugar**
+    	* Lactose (found in dairy products)
+    	* Fructose (Found in druits)
+    	* Sucrose (Table sugar).
+    * **Starch**: Starch is many sucrose bonded together.
+This is found mainly in vegatables, beans, grains etc.
+    * **Fiber**: Fiber is also a complex structure like Starch but its different in a way that it can't be broken down by our body.
+* Recommended Intake: 45 to 65% of Total Daily Calories.

+Some carbs are healthier than others, its better to avoid refined foods with sugars and rather opt for fibers, whole grains and beans.

+# Proteins

+* Composed of C, H, O, and N
+* Building Blocks of Body
+* 20 Amino Acids (9 Essential)
+    * Animal Proteins: Contains ALL essential acids and hence called **complete proteins**.
+Examples include dairy, meat and eggs.
+    * Plant Proteins: Except Soy, others miss some essential acids and hence called **incomplete proteins**.
+Examples include beans, soy, nuts and some grains.
+You can combine these with others to make it complete protein, for example you can combine rice and beans.
+* Recommended Intake: 20 to 35% of Total Daily Calories

+## Fats

+* Composed of C, H, and O
+* Metabolized to H2O and CO
+* Types:
+    * Saturated (Solid): Butter etc
+    * Unsaturated (Oils): Oil etc
+* Essential Fatty Acids:
+    * Linoleic Acid (omega-6): Found in safflower, soybean, corn, and canola oils, as well as nuts and seeds.
+    * α-linolenic acid (omega-3): Found in seafood, flaxseed oil, chia seeds, hemp seeds, and canola oil.
+* Recommended Intake: 20 to 35% of Total Daily Calories

+# Water

+* 62% of Body Weight is Water
+* Shock Absorber
+* Carry Nutrients to Cells
+* Hydrate the Body
+* Recommended Daily Intake:
+    * Women: 11.5 Cups/90 Ounces or 2.7 Liters
+    * Men: 15.5 Cups/124 Ounces or 3.7 Liters
+* About 80% should come from liquids and 20% from fruits and vegetables